EliteLoser/misc/notes/Concerns about the validity of Personal Activity Intelligence (PAI) across devices.md

 This was actually unclear to me after perusing their documentation.
 This reduces the value significantly, but the differences between measurement equipment remains as a concern.
 If we fast forward 100 years, PAI participants today will have contributed to the data set with different (known) kind of wearables.
 At that time, and of course quite a bit sooner, the research will have more value.
-Still not a bad idea, but accuracy in algorithms to derive based on the inevitable somewhat inaccurately reported exercise intensity and duration becomes much less reliable than if my assumption that they used wearables already back then (I was wondering how they could be _that_ forward-thinking in the 80's).
+Still not a bad idea, but accuracy in algorithms to derive based on the inevitably somewhat inaccurately reported exercise intensity and duration becomes much less reliable than if my assumption that they used wearables already back then (I was wondering how they could be _that_ forward-thinking in the 80's).